-Purpose became important to me at the young age of fourteen.
+Purpose became important to me at the age of fourteen.
 At a point when I felt so victim to my experience that I believed there was no point in living, a little voice inside of me told me I had something unique to offer the world.

 “Today I am learning through case studies (outside the clinic), and educating through media creating the impact I desire.”